AlaDyn172/opskins-expresstrade-tutorial/README.md

 * `Pass` The password of VPS
 * `Port` 22

-In ` / root` folder create folder  `/ contest` and inside the folder, create a file called **server.js**
+In `/root` folder create folder  `/contest` and inside the folder, create a file called **server.js**

-## 4. Return to PUTTY
+## 4. Return to PuTTy

-We put this code to install nodejs: `curl -sL https://deb.nodesource.com/setup_6.x | sudo -E bash -`
+To install `nodejs` we will write this command in PuTTy: `curl -sL https://deb.nodesource.com/setup_6.x | sudo -E bash -`

-When finished we enter this code: `sudo apt-get install -y nodejs`
+After the `nodejs` got all files, install by this command: `sudo apt-get install -y nodejs`

-## 5. We create the variables that start the server (later we will add more)
+## 5. Create the variables on `server.js` file

+Open `server.js` file and write following variables:

 ```javascript
 var app = require('https').createServer();